Renovation of girls' house King Jesus Charity Home

-The Ghanaian Children's Trust
+Charity information: The Ghanaian Children's Trust

 To improve living conditions, security and privacy for the female orphans who currently share the limited toilet and washing facilities in the boys' house next door.
 Drainage of the waterlogged land will enable the septic tank to be brought into use and sanitation established.
 Refurbishment of the bedrooms, including tiled floors and provision of storage units will reduce dust and clutter.
 The risk of malaria will be reduced by replacing the mosquito netting at the windows.